 The naked reality, between lights and shadows

 His paintings reflect naked reality, underlined by very precise outlines and strong contrasts of light and shadow that make him the great discoverer of realism.
 Painting, thanks to Caravaggio, externalizes the drama, the tragedy, the scent of reality, even the violent one.
-This new vision of art is fully expressed in the canvases that he painted between 1599 and 1602 for the Contarelli chapel, in the church of San Luigi dei Francesi in Rome: the "Vocation of St. Matthew" and "Martyrdom".
+This new vision of art is fully expressed in the canvases that he painted between 1599 and 1602 for the Contarelli chapel, in the church of San Luigi dei Francesi in Rome: the "Vocation of St. Matthew" and the "Martyrdom".

 In less than a year the painter completed the two works that opened the doors to success for him.
 Francesco Contarelli, grandson or illegitimate son of Matteo Contarelli, in 1602 commissioned him a third canvas for the same church: "St. Matthew and the angel".
 The work is painted in two versions.
 The first is rejected: the saint's pose is considered vulgar.
 Here, as in the "Crucifixion of St. Peter" and in "Conversion of Saint Paul", the play of contrasts between light and shadow are crucial: the light creates the space, highlights the figures to the point of molding them, generates an atmosphere of almost palpable drama.